 TIA will continue to provide its employees with a safe working environment to stimulate innovation and creative thinking through the acquisition and management of facilities, security services and office support services.
 Facilities management will ensure that the work environment is maintained in a cost-effective manner that enhances stakeholder satisfaction.
 It should be flexible to enable changes in the use of space when required.

-8. Budget allocation for 2020/21
+8. Budget allocation for the 2020-2025 strategic period